 Few places have inspired filmmakers as much as Texas.
 The state's vast landscape, captivating history and unforgettable characters have given Hollywood - and Texas-born filmmakers - more than a few script ideas.
 From classic westerns to coming of age tales to quirky character studies, the following films have represented Texas in the eyes of movie-goers across the globe.
-Here are the most iconic films made in Texas.
+Here are 22 of the most iconic films made in Texas.

 22. 8 Seconds